vloweSO/SO-Radiolarian-Ecoregionalisation/README.md

   3. Indian Sector analyses, each file preceded by "I"
   4. Southwest Pacific Sector analyses, each file preceded by "P"

 Code for 2 functions have been provided.
-These were orignially supplied with code for "Numerical Ecology with R" by Borcard et al. (2018).
+These were originally supplied with code for "Numerical Ecology with R" by Borcard et al. (2018).

 Please cite the following when using the datasets provided: